-The SBA defines socially disadvantaged groups as those who have been, historically, subjected to “racial or ethnic prejudice or cultural bias” within the larger American culture.
+The SBA defines socially disadvantaged groups or persons as those who have been, historically, subjected to “racial or ethnic prejudice or cultural bias” within the larger American culture.
 Identified groups include African Americans, Asian Pacific Americans, Hispanic Americans, Native Americans, and Subcontinent Asian Americans.
 Members of other groups may qualify if they can satisfactorily demonstrate that they meet established criteria.

 Small Business Certification

 Before you can begin a business with the government your business must obtain the proper certifications.
 The Federal government sets aside certain contract bid opportunities exclusively for small businesses.
 In order to compete for these contracts, you must first register as a vendor with the government.

 As part of the registration process, you will be required to enter information about your company in the System of Awards Management (SAMS) database.
 In SAMS, you may self-certify yourself as a small business, but you must meet the Federal government’s definition of a small business.

 Steps to Registering as a Federal Contractor

 - Obtain a D-U-N-S Number – You will need to obtain a Dun & Bradstreet D-U-N-S® Number.
 This is a unique nine-digit identification number for each physical location of your business.
 The assignment of a D-U-N-S Number is free for all businesses required to register with the federal government for contracts or grants.
 Visit the D-U-N-S Request Service to register.

 - Register your Business with the SAMS – You need to register your business with the federal government’s System of Awards Management (SAM).

 - Find the NAICS Codes for Your Company – North American Industry Classification System (NAICS) code for administrative, contracting, and tax purposes.
 Read Identifying Industry Codes for more information.